 |

-| Downtown Plan Update (PD-30) Planning staff is currently in the preliminary stages of reviewing the existing downtown plan, analyzing issues and opportunities, considering the historical context and existing conditions, evaluating the Downtown Plan’s impact over the past 10 years, and devising strategies for most effectively updating the plan for the next decade or decades of growth, complying with state law and improving the implementation of the plan for the future. |
+| Downtown Plan Update (PD-30) The City’s Planning Bureau is currently in the early stages of reviewing the existing Downtown Plan (Plan).
+This involves analyzing issues and opportunities, considering the historical context and current conditions and evaluating the impact of the Plan over the past ten years.
+Additionally, the Bureau is devising strategies to effectively update the plan for future growth while ensuring compliance with state laws and improving its implementation moving forward. |

 |

-| Enhanced Density Bonus The Enhanced Density Bonus Ordinance facilitates the development of mixed income multi-family housing by establishing regulations that offer a density bonus and development concessions in exchange for the provision of on-site affordable-income housing units. |
+| Enhanced Density Bonus Ordinance The Enhanced Density Bonus Ordinance facilitates the development of mixed income multi-family housing by establishing regulations that offer a density bonus and development concessions in exchange for the provision of on-site affordable housing units. |

 -